R-MR-Adao/ADAS_SimWorld/README.md

 The ego's progression along the SimWorld road is obtained from a very simple set of principles and equations.

 #### Base principles:
- - The road shape is defined by via a periodic parametrical equation.
+ - The road shape is defined by via a periodic parametric equation.
  - Every object on the road and the elements that build the road itself (e.g. lanes) are governed by the road equation.
- - Each moving object (including the ego vehicle) moved along the road by a fix time dpendence equation.
+ - Each moving object (including the ego vehicle) moved along the road by a fix time dependence equation.
  - The road's parameterization vector is the only pre-established data array.
-The position and dynamic properties of every moving objects is then deterministically calculated for each moment in time, from the setp of equations that define their time-dependent p+roperties.
+The position and dynamic properties of every moving objects is then deterministically calculated for each moment in time, from the step of equations that define their time-dependent p+properties.
- - The 3rd-person view of SimWorld in the perspective of the ego vehicle is obtained by roatiting every environment element around the ego, by and angle $\theta$ defined by orientation of the road at the ego vehicle's position.
+ - The 3rd-person view of SimWorld in the perspective of the ego vehicle is obtained by rotating every environment element around the ego, by and angle $\theta$ defined by orientation of the road at the ego vehicle's position.

 #### Base equations: